asubb/kotlin-storybook-playground/articles/basic-set-up.md

 way provided here is not the best, but it works.
 There is a lot of room of improvement, but before we need to understand where the touch points are, and what needs to be improved.
 All ideas and any feedback are very welcome.

+Disclaimer: I'm in no way the expert in neither Kotlin/JS nor JS/Storybook/React, but I do my best.

 Prerequisites
 ------